jmarizgit/LTLCPP/README.md

 }
 ```

 Namespaces are used to create "shortcuts" for objects, classes, and functions.
-The scope operator "**::**" grants you access to object variables and methods.
+The **scope operator** "::" grants you access to object variables and methods.

-**namespace_std.cpp**
+###namespace_std.cpp

 ```cpp
 #include <iostream>